What About Arrays?

 For an array of N instances of a class, the destructor will be called N times!

-Mirroring the “destruction is the inverse of construction” idea, elements are destroyed in reverse order (i.e., last element destroyed first; first element destroyed last).
+Mirroring the “destruction is the inverse of construction” idea, elements are destroyed in reverse order (i.e., the last element is destroyed first; the first element is destroyed last).

 Deallocation Phase